This is a dictionary of power and social-dynamics definitions, including seduction, persuasion, manipulation, and life strategies.

 Similar: woman on pedestal, pedestalizing, judge

 For example, one can capitalize on someone’s mistake to berate them publicly and, as a consequence, look more effective at work.
-Or someone might capitalize on someone’s submissive nature to act aggressively and, thus, look more dominant.
+Or someone might capitalize on someone’s submissive nature to act aggressively and, thus, look and feel more dominant.

 The definition originated thanks to JP’s comment in the forum, where he correctly linked the similarities between social scalping and “capitalizing on submissive behavior”.

 Example: an abusive man doubles down on yelling and offending when his partner stopped arguing.
-Or a guy, to look more powerful, tells his colleague who just apologized over a minor mistake “I’m glad you realized the mistake, be more careful next time”.
+Or a guy, to look more powerful, tells his colleague who just apologized over a minor slip: “I’m glad you realized the mistake, be more careful next time”.

 - Vulnerability exploiters: to make fun, deride, or make a big show out of rejecting an individual who put himself in a vulnerable position by sharing a personal story, or declaring his feelings

 Example: a woman makes a big show of rejecting a man to show the man himself, and everyone around, that she just rejected someone